-Trans fats and hydrogenated fats are commonly found in processed food and are often consider man-made fats.
-Although there are small amounts of trans fats naturally occurring in meat and dairy products, it is the artificial trans fats that are considered dangerous.
+Trans fats and hydrogenated fats are commonly found in processed food and are often considered man-made fats.
+Although there are small amounts of trans fats naturally occurring in meat and dairy products, it is artificial trans fats that are considered dangerous.
 Artificial trans fats have been shown to create inflammation and contribute to a number of detrimental health conditions.
 Trans fats and hydrogenated fats are commonly found in commercial baked goods, margarine, and some fried foods.

 In addition to trans fats and hydrogenated fats, shelf-stable cooking oils should also be considered unhealthy fats.
-Although vegetable oils have been touted as “heart-healthy” and we have been encouraged to use them in place of saturated fats such as butter, they are in fact a less than desirable form of cooking oil.
-The term vegetable oil is used for oils that have been extracted from seeds including canola oil, corn oil, soy oil, rapeseed oil and safflower oil, and is actually used as a blanket term for these oils.
+Although vegetable oils have been touted as “heart-healthy” and we have been encouraged to use them in place of saturated fats such as butter, they are in fact a less-than-desirable form of cooking oil.
+The term vegetable oil is used for oils that have been extracted from seeds including canola oil, corn oil, soy oil, rapeseed oil, and safflower oil, and is actually used as a blanket term for these oils.
 In fact, when you buy “vegetable oil” at the grocery store you are often buying a combination of these seed oils.
 Unfortunately, the term “vegetable oil “is simply used to imply that the oils are not made of animal fats.
 Although the word vegetable is often associated with health, vegetable oils are anything but, it just happens to be good marketing.

 The first and most obvious concern with vegetable oils is simply that these oils are not fit for human consumption.
 Unlike natural fats, vegetable oils can’t be extracted by pressing or separating, these oils require extensive processing to extract their oils.
 The process of creating vegetable oils involves chemical extraction, degumming, refining, bleaching, and deodorizing, making them a highly processed form of oil.